Anmoljadgilwar/Todo-List-App/README.md

 ### Getting Started

-To get started with the Todo App, follow these steps:
+Click on the Link to use it🔗: [ https//todomanager108.netlify.app ] OR follow these steps to clone and run:

 1. **Clone the Repository**: